-Something that I’ve found entertaining, have been the many varied calculations of digital progress that we as humans have made during the lockdown.
+Something that I’ve found entertaining have been the many varied calculations of digital progress that we as humans have made during the lockdown.
 The first I saw of these was when Satya Nadella, Microsoft’s CEO, presented his company’s quarterly earnings report to Wall Street in April 2020.
-He commented that 2 years of progress had happened in just the first 2 months of lockdown.
-This was then followed by commentary after commentary upping the number of years of progress.
-Culminating with McKinsey’s report that demonstrated 10 years of progress in 90 days, calculated using USA eCommerce penetration.
+He commented that two years of progress had happened in just the first two months of lockdown.
+This was then followed by commentary after commentary, upping the number of years of progress.
+It culminated with McKinsey’s report that demonstrated ten years of progress in 90 days, calculated using USA eCommerce penetration.

 Whatever algorithm you’re using, it’s difficult to deny that we’ve all become more digitally savvy.
-Even my elderly father, a holocaust survivor, in his 90’s is competently joining family Zoom calls and texting and communicating using video clips and images.
+Even my elderly father, a Holocaust survivor in his 90s, is competently joining family Zoom calls, text messaging and sending video clips and images.

-So it is, that almost every consumer purchase now has at least an element of digital in the journey.
-Even if it’s not the purchase itself, it’s the research, the social validation with peers, the store opening hours, the estimated delivery time or the check on returns policy.
-The returns policy being an increasingly important click made by consumers in their personal decision-making process.
+So it is that almost every consumer purchase now has at least an element of the digital in its journey.
+Even if it’s not the purchase itself, it’s the research, the social validation with peers, the store opening hours, the estimated delivery time or the checking on returns policy.
+The returns policy, in fact, has become an increasingly important click made by consumers in their personal decision-making process.

-Companies, especially retailers are recognising this and getting on the digital transformation journey to stay relevant, in fact, to stay in business!
+Companies, especially retailers, are recognising this and getting on the digital transformation journey to stay relevant, or rather, to stay in business!

 Many are citing significant numbers of new customers transacting on their eCommerce channel.
 For others, it may be converting previous bricks and mortar customers to digital ones.
 The vast majority are seeing increased eCommerce sales, leading to new business challenges in fulfilment and inventory management.